Logo of German-New Zealand Chamber of Commerce Inc.

 2. The Supreme Award - speech by Elizabeth Dunn.jpeg

-Funding & leadership
+Funding & Project Management

-• Project lead: GNZCC – German New Zealand Chamber of Commerce (AHK New Zealand).
+• Project lead: GNZCC – German-New Zealand Chamber of Commerce (AHK New Zealand).

 In categories: